coldnebo/condi/README.md

 Predicates with Arguments
 -------------------------

-Say you would like to monitor your cart status and highlight items that are shipped but haven't arrived yet.
+Say you would like to monitor your cart status and highlight items that are shipped but haven't arrived yet if there are three or more items in the cart.
 You would like to hand the collection of items off to a partial, but how can you use a predicate in this situation?
 You need a predicate with an argument!

 `app/controllers/store_controller.rb:`